 |Status: • Burned Down|

+Big Bend Jai Alai is a relic of what is now considered a rather obscure sport, was once the fastest spectator sport in the world.
 Jai alai started in the Basque region of Spain, and it is similar to racquetball.
-But instead of racquets, players have curved baskets strapped to their hands which are called ‘cesta’.
+But instead of racquets, players have curved baskets strapped to their hands which are called ‘cesta.’
 The goal is to catch the rock-hard ball called a ‘pelota’ in the cesta, and then throw it back at the front wall in one smooth motion.
 The added leverage provided by the cesta allows the players to throw the ball at such high rates of speed, usually hitting speeds up to 150mph.
 If the opponents cannot catch and return the ball, and the ball stays in bounds, the thrower earns a point.

 What marked the end for jai alai was a player strike in 1988 due to contract disputes.
 During this time, frontons hired inferior part-timers and there was an exodus of patrons due to rumors of fixed games.
-It also didn’t help that there was an increase of available gambling options, such as the Florida Lottery in 1988.
+It also didn’t help that there was an increase in available gambling options, such as the Florida Lottery in 1988.
 By the time the strike ended, jai alai was just another niche sport.

-Big Bend’s last season took place in 1990, after the state gave permission to begin conversion of the facility into a greyhound racing track.
+Big Bend Jai Alai’s last season took place in 1990 after the state gave permission to begin the conversion of the facility into a greyhound racing track.
 The plan eventually fell through.
 Many more plans would follow that would also fail, most recently converting the building into a casino.
-For over 25 years, the building has sat vacant and it will probably stay that way for many years to come.
+For over 25 years, Big Bend Jai Alai has sat vacant and it will probably stay that way for many years to come.